jbratcher/particles_ui/README.md

 # Particles UI

-A UI inpirired by the [Canvas Particles](https://github.com/jbratcher/canvas-particles-js) Library
+A UI inspired by the [Canvas Particles](https://github.com/jbratcher/canvas-particles-js) Library

-Customize your own particle canvas and get the js snippet!
+Customize your own particle canvas and get the js snippet for use in your own projects!

 [Demo](https://jbratcher.github.io/particles_ui/#)

 ### Version

-0.1.3
+0.1.4

 ## Install Dependencies